Starting and ending in Scotland’s capital, my journey involved a clockwise, ten-day loop of the country.

 The next morning I left Ullapool and rode all the way to Scotland’s north coast at Durness.
 From there I headed to Gills Bay, where I caught a ferry to St Margaret’s Hope on Orkney before travelling on to find an old friend in Kirkwall.

 Day 7 – Monday April 9 – Orkney

 On the seventh day of my journey I completed a loop of mainland Orkney before hopping on the little ferry to the tiny island of Wyre.
 There I visited an ancient Norse castle and the childhood home of Edwin Muir, then returned to mainland and headed back to Kirkwall.

 Day 8 – Tuesday April 10 – Back to the mainland

-The journey south begins with a ride from Kirkwall back to St Margaret’s Hope and a return ferry trip to Gills Bay.
-From there I’ll head east to John O Groats before following the A9 down the coast, passing through Wick, Helmsdale, Golspie and the Cromarty Firth on my way to Inverness.
+The journey south began with a ride from Kirkwall back to St Margaret’s Hope and a return ferry trip to Gills Bay.
+From there I made a brief stop in John O Groats before following the A9 down the coast, passing through Wick, Helmsdale, Golspie and the Cromarty Firth on my way to Inverness.

 Day 9 – Wednesday April 11 – The north east, from Inverness to Aberdeen

-The penultimate day of the trip takes me east from Inverness, through Nairn, Elgin and Banff to Peterhead.
-From there I’ll turn south again, passing by Donald Trump’s controversial golf resort on my way to Aberdeen.
+The penultimate day of the trip took me east from Inverness, along the coast through Banff and Macduff to Peterhead.
+From there I turned south again, passing by Donald Trump’s controversial golf resort on my way to Aberdeen.

 Day 10 – Thursday April 12 – Dundee, the Queensferry Crossing & back to Edinburgh

-The final day of A Scottish Journey will take me from Aberdeen to Dundee, across the Tay, through Fife, over the new Queensferry Crossing and back into Edinburgh.
-The trip will end where it began: on the steps of the Scottish Parliament.
+The final day of A Scottish Journey involved a journey from Aberdeen to Abroath, across the Tay, through Fife, over the new Queensferry Crossing and back into Edinburgh.
+There the trip ended where it began: on the steps of the Scottish Parliament.